Notes

 I am currently a student researcher at Google Research, kindly hosted by **Maryam Karimzadehgan.**

-My research mainly focuses on developing efficient and robust algorithms for Foundation Models.
-I also am often interested on problems from different areas of theoretical computer science, including sublinear algorithms, learning theory and complexity.
+My research focuses on developing efficient and robust algorithms for Foundation Models.
+I am also interested in problems from different areas of theoretical computer science, including sublinear algorithms, learning theory and complexity.

 Publications